Arcoti/Artificial-Neural-Network/README.md

 ### Overview

-As a brief overview, the ANN of this project possess one input layer, two hidden layers and one output layers.
-Ideally, the input layer will have 784 neurons (28 by 28) and the output layer will have 10 neurons, one for each digit.
-The hidden layers will have varying number of neurons with 128 neurons for the first and 64 neurons for the second.
-To produce a non-linear function, the Rectified Linear Unit (ReLU) will be used over the sigmoid function.
-The ANN will basically adopt backpropagation to tune their weights and bias for each neuron to produce the ideal reasults.
+As a brief overview of the ANN of this project, the activation function used are Rectified Linear Unit (ReLU) for the hidden layers and Softmax function for the output layer.
+The Softmax function is specifically suited for the MNIST dataset since it considers the output in the last layer as a group rather than independently like the Sigmoid function.
+The network has a back propagation algorithm for it to learn and update its weights and biases.
+In addition, the loss is calculated by Categorical Cross Entropy.

+For the parameters, the ANN is set to have four layers with two hidden ones.
+The input layer possess 784 (28 by 28) neurons and the output layer has 10.
+The hidden layers possess 128 and 64 neurons respectively.
+The batch size used to train this network is 32.
+After conducting a series of tests as shown by the graphs below, it is found that __ epochs and __ learning rate produces the highest accuracy score.
+As such, these parameters are used for the model.

 ### Running and Installation